Last Updated on July 21, 2021 by Lawrence Berezin

 Parking signs need to be clear and unambiguous

-A wonderful friend of New York City Parking Ticket sent me a photo of these two Abbott and Costello parking signs on a gotcha pole.
+A wonderful friend of the New York City Parking Ticket sent me a photo of these two Abbott and Costello parking signs on a gotcha pole.
 Sadly, he got a parking ticket for violating this symbol of parking injustice.

 Would you park your passenger car on Sunday in a space regulated by this gotcha pole?